google-research-datasets/web-images/README.md

 - Medical
 - Gaming
 - Emoji
+- High-bit-depth (more than 8 bits per pixel per channel when uncompressed)

 ### Visualizer

-The images can be listed by category using the [grid viewer](https://google-research-datasets.github.io/web-images/2023/).
+The images can be listed by category using the [grid viewer](https://google-research-datasets.github.io/web-images/).

-## File integrity check
+## Preprocessing

 Medical imaging resources were converted to PNG using Python and the `nibabel` and `cv2` dependencies: